Inside: Help your high-energy child learn self-regulation skills without dampening their joy! 7 fun self-regulation games for kids.

 In the book, Whole-Brain Child, (aff link) the authors talk about the upstairs brain and the downstairs brain.
 Making the idea of a core-self concrete helps kids get a handle on controlling from within.

-Control Panel Game: For my son who is really into machines and robots, I began to call his core-self his control panel.
-I said his control panel is in his brain and that he is the only one in charge of that control panel and that he has the power to change his mood or his behavior.
+Control Panel Game: For my son who is really into machines and robots, I began to call his core-self his “control panel.”
+I explained that he is in charge of his control panel and that he has the power to change his mood or his behavior.

 The next time he got angry and said: “I want to punch something!”
 I said, “Uh-oh, your control panel is on the fritz!
 How can we turn it back on?”
 He thought about it and said, “I can flip my mad switch!!!”